MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 ### Advanced tests completed and test report upload

-Once the tests are completed the web page and the advanced tests client will both indicate this and if the user is signed in the test report will be uploaded to the customers tenant.
+When the tests are completed, the web page and the advanced tests client will both show that.
+If the user is signed in, the test report will be uploaded to the customer's tenant.

 ## Sharing your test report